+Greetings fellow skygazers.
 Sky Lights is a weekly blog about things you see in the sky (and a few you can’t see).
 That covers a wide range of disciplines including: astronomy, meteorology, climatology, chemistry, physics, optics, earth & space science, and others.
-We’ve discussed everything from meteors to rainbows to black holes.
-We’re also concerned about light pollution, and what can be done to preserve our view of the dark night sky.
+We’re also concerned about light pollution, and what can be done to preserve the darkness of our night sky.

-My posts alternate between “Q&A” and “What’s Up Tonight?”
-Every post includes graphics, photos, or animations to help clarify the concepts.
+All posts include multimedia to help clarify concepts.
 We try to keep things simple, with a minimum of scientific jargon and equations.
-We hope to both entertain and educate our readers.
-Welcome to our hilltop observatory!
+We strive to both entertain and educate our readers.
+Welcome to the Sky Lights classroom!

 Who is Sky Lights written for?
 People who are …